Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/special_effects/volume.rst

 The 'reflection' parameters can be used to tint or scale the light that is scattered out of the volume.
-This only affects light that has come from lamps and been scattered out, it doesn't affect the color of transmitted or emitted light and is.
+This only affects light that has come from lamps and been scattered out, it does not affect the color of transmitted or emitted light and is.

-These settings are not physically correct because they do not conserve energy - the light scattering out doesn't affect the remaining light that is transmitted throughout the rest of the volume.
+These settings are not physically correct because they do not conserve energy - the light scattering out does not affect the remaining light that is transmitted throughout the rest of the volume.
 For example, physically speaking, if the orange components of the light are scattered out of the volume towards the camera, only the inverse of that (blue) will remain to continue penetrating through the volume,